You can subscribe to one of two schools with your t-shirts.

 Assist the airflow by placing a fan aimed indirectly at your drying spot, just above or to the side of your t-shirt(s).

 Gonna come right out with this one.
 If you’re a t-shirt fan, you don’t own an iron.
 That said, since you’re reading a blog aimed at the uninitiated, you may still live with Mom and Dad.
+But if you don’t, you know better than not to buy a steam iron for your clothes.

 Whatever the case, leave that iron out of the equation.
 Some upstart young adults figure out the operation of said iron and get excited about the fresh pressed look it creates.